matheustor4/webAppPerfEvaluation2/README.md

 # webAppPerfEvaluation2
 Code for the web app for performance evaluation of a MQTT system under VM migration and Memory DoS.

+!Notice: There is a updated version of this tool [HERE](https://github.com/matheustor4/webAppPerfEvaluation3)

 ## Data acquisition to use as input for the tool

 For all experiments, we'll use the MQTT benchmark to reproduce the performance evaluation.
 You can find the benchmark here: